theonejj/ansible-zfs_on_root/README.md

 # ZFS on Root For Ubuntu 20.04 LTS

+This role is my standardized ZFS on Root installation that I build all my systems with.
+Additional roles are applied on top of this to make the generic host a specialized Home Theater PC, Full Graphical Desktop, a headless Docker Server or perhaps a Kubernetes cluster.

+---

 Automated 'ZFS on Root' based on [OpenZFS Ubuntu 20.04 recommendations](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html#overview) with many enhancements:

 * Predefine rules for ZFS `bpool` and `rpool` pools types (mirror, raidz1, raidz2, multiple mirror vdevs) based on number of devices available